-Nada Ahmed, visiting assistant professor in the Department of Teaching and Learning, is the co-director of NYU Teacher Residency.
+Nada Ahmed, clinical assistant professor in the Department of Teaching and Learning, is the co-director of NYU Teacher Residency.
 She has eighteen years of experience working with high-need urban public schools and districts around the United States providing coaching and professional development to new and experienced teachers.
 Her research, teaching, leadership, and practice interests are centered on fostering equity in urban schools and communities.

 You work to foster equity in urban schools and communities.
 Are there any initiatives that you are involved in that you are particularly excited about?